 Together with hundreds of thousands of believers she postulates access for women to all ordinational functions in the Catholic Church.

-Strohmayr: Music is my means of expression and my language in which I want to speak to all concert visitors, dignitaries in the Catholic Church and to believers all over the world.
-As only men can be ordained a lot of potential is lost to the Catholic Church.
+Strohmayr: Music is my means of expression and the language in which I want to speak to all concert visitors, dignitaries in the Catholic Church and believers all over the world.
+As only men can be ordained, a lot of potential is lost to the Catholic Church.
 I see the great chances that lie in the access to ordinational functions for women.
 For me personally it’s important to be able to say – without feeling embarrassed – that I’m part of the Catholic believers’ community.
 For that I wish that women get equal rights instead of being kept out.
-When this great step has been achieved, I am certainly one in a million who dare to CONFESS to their church.
+When this great step has been achieved, I am certainly one in a million who dares to CONFESS to their church.
 Now is the time in which things can change.
 I’m aware that this tour is a great venture.
-The chance that things will change will be the wind that drives me forward on the tour.
+The chance that things will change will be the wind that drives me forward during the tour.